ViralBiyawala/Web-MHA/README.md

-# Mental Health Awareness Project
+# MindCare

-This project aims to raise awareness about mental health issues and provide support through quizzes, personalized recommendations, and an interactive platform.
+This project aims to raise awareness about mental health issues and provide support through personalized recommendations, and an interactive platform.

 ## Table of Contents
 - [Description about Project](#description-about-project)